galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Global Properties of the System of Stellar Streams

 \subsection{Distance Distribution}

-Figure~\ref{f:full_lib_distance_aitoff} shows a map of the stream's celestial tracks in the library, in Galactic coordinates, colour coded by the heliocentric distance of each stream.
-This information is also shown summarised in Figure~\ref{f:full_lib_distance_hist}, in which all (unique) celestial tracks have been aggregated into a single (heliocentric) distance distribution.
-These figures show the vast majority of streams are located within 30~kpc (95), with only five streams (Styx, Cetus-Palca, Elqui, Orphan-Chenab and Sagittarius) having part or all of their track in the 30-40~kpc range and Eridanus being the farthest located at a mean $\sim95$~kpc.
+Figure~\ref{f:full_lib_distance_l} showed a plot of all stream's distance tracks in the library as a function of Galactic longitude.
+This information is also shown summarised in Figure~\ref{f:full_lib_distance_hist}, in which all (unique) celestial tracks have been aggregated into a single (heliocentric) distance distribution, \neww{each having been populated with a uniform spacing along the track.
+This figure essentially corresponds to a histogram of Figure~\ref{f:full_lib_distance_l} along the y-axis}.
+These two figures show that the vast majority of streams are located within 30~kpc (95), with only five streams (Styx, Cetus-Palca, Elqui, Orphan-Chenab and Sagittarius) having part or all of their track in the 30-40~kpc range and Eridanus being the farthest located at a mean $\sim95$~kpc.

-Figure~\ref{f:full_lib_distance_hist} also shows the distance distribution of the stellar streams found before and after the publication of \Gaia-DR2 (April 2018).
-The difference is crystal clear and not unexpected: pre-{\Gaia}DR2 streams dominate the distribution at short distances $<15$~kpc, while post-{\Gaia}DR2 streams are systematically more distant and peak at $\sim20$~kpc.
-The sharp drop in the nearest bin (distances $<2$~kpc) shows the bias imposed by \galstreams, since by construction we exclude nearby features with a large angular extent, as discussed in Sec.~\ref{s:excluded}.